-We know that standards-aligned curriculum helps teachers make selections that focus on what students need to know, understand, and be able to do in each high school course.
+At Energy Excursions we recognize that aligning our curriculum with learning standards makes our online courses more attractive to educators.
 Our team wanted to design a site that made it easy for teachers to peruse the standards aligned with our Energy Excursions curriculum.
-That’s why you’ll find easy-to-use, searchable features for each course, lesson and topic page we present as part of our curriculum.
+That’s why you’ll find easy-to-use, searchable features for each course, lesson, and topic page we present as part of our curriculum.
 Looking for content to cover a particular standard in a specific high school course you teach?
 Not a problem – you can search for that particular standard (or a group of standards) for your specific high school course within our curriculum.
 Go to one of our Energy Excursion courses and have fun exploring what all we cover.

 The Texas Essential Knowledge and Skills (TEKS) are the state standards for what students should know and be able to do in our home state.
 Because Energy Excursions is based at The University of Texas at Austin, we have a mission to energize Texas high school students about taking on leadership roles to address energy and related issues.
 As students navigate our engaging curriculum, you will be able to track exactly what TEKS they have covered satisfying the essential requirements in your classroom and for your assignments.
 Our curriculum also contains formative assessments, which you are free to incorporate into your own individualized classroom assessments.